ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

 ### Specification for the `meta` structure (required)

-* This section which contains metadata about the request.
+* Contains metadata about the request.

 ### Specification for the `meta`/`request` structure (required)

-* This section which contains the list of components included in the request along with the version number of each of these components.
+* Contains the list of components included in the request along with the version number of each of these components.

 * Having a component listed here does not mean it is required in the `components` section, however it is required to have a version number for a component if it is present in the `components` section.